LiskHQ/lisk-app-plugin/tests/README.md

 The first method is to use the Ledger VSCode extension to automatically manage dependencies The second method is to go in the Ethereum project, compile the application, and dispatch the `build/` output directory.
 A third method is to re-use the Ethereum build used in the CI, and available as artifact.
-For example in the [plugin-boilerplate CI](https://github.com/LedgerHQ/app-plugin-boilerplate/actions/workflows/build_and_functional_tests.yml).

 ## Launching the tests

-The plugin boilerplate app comes with functional tests
+The Lisk App Plugin comes with functional tests

 ### macOS / Windows